 He looks so normal!
 He's just a late bloomer, are you sure he has Autism?
 Whats his special gift?

 Autism is such a spectrum, each parents experience is so unique.
-I am not an autism expert, just a mum navigating the challenges having a high functioning child on the spectrum brings.
+I am not an autism expert, just a mum navigating the challenges having a child on the spectrum brings, and he is decribed as 'lower support needs'.

-So what does high functioning even mean?
-Basically It’s an unofficial term some people use when they talk about people on the spectrum who can speak, read, write, and handle basic life skills.
+So what does Lower support Autism even mean?
+Basically It’s an term some people use when they talk about people on the spectrum who can speak, read, write, and handle basic life skills.

-The hurdles aren’t always outwardly seen and you can feel like a fraud cause your child doesn't look different or have severe autism.
+The hurdles aren’t always outwardly seen and you can feel like a fraud because your child doesn't look different or have high needs.
 Who am I to complain?
 I should feel lucky to have these problems!
-Are my struggles invalid because they aren’t the worst case scenario?
+Are my struggles invalid because they aren’t the most challenging?

 Deciding who to tell and who not is something I've really struggled with.
 I cringe at the thought of telling every single person we meet.
-I hate to give him the label, but I also want people to cut him some slack, but not so much slack that she’s treated differently.
+No one wants a 'label', but I also want people to cut him some slack, but not so much slack that she’s treated differently.
 See my problem!

 Strangers become experts after spending a mere 5 mins with your child diagnosing them as fine and you with a case on Munchausen.
 Then can come the well meaning suggestions for a cure, to which a silent nod and weak smile is my usual natural reaction.